ChrisLee2C/NFT-Display/README.md

 3. Opensea API<br>
 https://docs.opensea.io/reference/api-overview
 ---
-There are two types of assets imported from OpenSea, image and 3D model.<br>
+There are two types of assets imported from OpenSea in this project, image and 3D model.<br>
 How to import:
 ---
 An Image